 Niels Wittich will make his second appearance as race director at the 2022 Saudi Arabian Grand Prix.

 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward for this weekend is Enrique Bernoldi.

 The weather forecast for the week ahead at the circuit currently looks like this:

-In 2021, each team will be supplied with the same selection of tyres by Pirelli: two sets of hard compounds, three sets of medium compounds and eight sets of soft compounds.
-Pirelli will supply the C2, C3 and C4 compounds for this race weekend.
+In 2022, each team will be supplied with the same selection of tyres by Pirelli.
+Pirelli will supply the C2, C3 and C4 tyre compounds for this race weekend.

 Tensions ran high at the 2021 Saudi Arabian Grand Prix.
 As the red flags were called out three times, championship contenders Max Verstappen and Lewis Hamilton made contact on track.

 F1 visited Saudi Arabia for the first time in 2021 on the all-new Jeddah Corniche Circuit – the fastest street track the sport has ever visited.
 Teams ran tributes to the late Frank Williams on their cars for the race weekend, who had passed away one week earlier.
 The perils of the new track became clear in Free Practice 2, as Charles Leclerc wrecked his Ferrari with a heavy crash.

 On Saturday, Valtteri Bottas encountered misfiring issues in Q1 and made contact with Kimi Raikkonen’s Alfa Romeo in Q2, but was still able to reach Q3.
 Max Verstappen was on a blisteringly fast lap which looked set to secure him pole position in the closing moments of qualifying.
 However, the Dutchman made a mistake at the final corner and crashed into the wall.